 Commercial Business Lending.
-At December 31, 2018, we had \$6.0 million of commercial business loans, representing 4.9% of our total loan portfolio.
-With the proceeds from the offering, we intend to increase of emphasis on commercial business lending.
+At December 31, 2019, we had \$5.9 million of commercial business loans, representing 5.2% of our total loan portfolio.
+In the coming year we intend to increase our emphasis on commercial business lending.
 We offer regular lines of credit and revolving lines of credit with terms of up to 12 months to small businesses in our market area to finance short-term working capital needs such as accounts receivable and inventory.
 Our commercial lines of credit are typically adjustable-rate generally based on the prime rate, as published in The Wall Street Journal, plus a margin.
 We generally obtain personal guarantees with respect to all commercial business lines of credit.
 We also offer term loans of five to seven years.